Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 - research at universities and state-funded research institutes

 - associations, organisations and agencies

-- public administration (e.g. universities and city council)
+- public administration (e.g. universities, city councils, district offices)

 - cultural, media and educational insitutitions